 The Linda Ronstadt movie has an audience approval rating of 99%.
 After seeing the movie, I can only imagine the other 1% must have thought the problem with the movie was that it was too short.
 It’s so good!

 The 2013 documentary History Of The Eagles includes a scene that has some historic footage of Linda Ronstadt.
 The wonder was why we hardly ever saw classic film of Ronstadt.
-The new documentary Linda Ronstadt: The Sound Of My Voice finally fixes the situation.
-My wife and I could have watched a lot more than was included in the 95-minute movie.
+The new documentary Linda Ronstadt: The Sound Of My Voice finally fixes the situation, but wife and I could have watched a lot more classic video than was included in the 95-minute movie.

 The documentary shows Ronstadt from childhood, with all the musical influences she experienced in Tucson, Arizona.
 Her father sang and arranged Mexican music for public performances, and her mother sang American Standards for the pure enjoyment of it.
 Linda also listened to a wide variety of music on the radio…Rock & Roll, Country & Western, and even Opera.
 In the mid-sixties, she and her two brothers formed a local Folk Music trio.
 It all became the foundation for one of the most diverse careers in music history.